 Like many of America's philanthropic institutions.
 Wofford came about because of the vision and generosity of an individual.
 Benjamin Wofford was born in rural Spartanburg County on Oct.
 19, 1780.
-Sometime during the great frontier revivals of the early 19th century, he joined the Methodist Church and served as a circuit rider (itinerant preacher) for several years.
+Sometime during the great frontier revivals of the early 19th century, he joined the Methodist Church and served as a circuit riding itinerant preacher for several years.
+He traveled in the west, but was not ordained there because that Methodist conference refused to ordain slaveholders, which he was.
+He was later ordained in South Carolina, which allowed its clergy to own enslaved persons.
 In 1807, he married Anna Todd and settled down on her family's prosperous farm on the Tyger River.
-From this happy but childless marriage, which ended with Anna's death in 1835, Wofford acquired the beginnings of his fortune.
-A year later, at the age of 56, the widower married a much younger woman from east Tennessee, Maria Barron.
-They moved to a home on Spartanburg's courthouse square, where he could concentrate on investments in finance and manufacturing.
+He left the active ministry upon the death of Anna's parents to manage their holdings.
+From this marriage, which ended with Anna's death in 1835, Wofford acquired the beginnings of his fortune.
+A year later, at the age of 56, the widower married a much younger woman from east Tennessee.
+Maria Barron.
+They moved to a home near Spartanburg's courthouse square, where he could concentrate on investments in finance and manufacturing.
 It was there that Benjamin Wofford died on Dec.
-2, 1850. leaving a bequest of \$100,000 to "establish a college of literary, classical and scientific education to be located in my native district and to be under the control and management of the Methodist Church of my native state."
+2, 1850, leaving a beguest of \$100,000 to "establish a college of literary, classical and scientific education to be located in my native district and to be under the control and management of the Methodist Church of my native state."
 It proved to be one of the largest financial contributions made to American higher education prior to the Civil War.
 The trustees named in his will met at Spartanburg's Central Methodist Church and agreed that the college should be located in the village rather than in a rural setting, and acquired the necessary land on the northern edge of the town.
 The college charter from the South Carolina General Assembly is dated Dec.
 16, 1851.